Conflict In Sudans South Lays Bare Deep Scars - UrduPoint

 But tensions remain with groups who see the land as theirs -- and violence erupted when Hausa elders asked civil authorities to manage their own affairs, said Hausa leader Abdelaziz al-Nour.

-Calm was restored after a heavy deployment of troops were sent to Damazin, the state capital, and an overnight curfew remains in place.
+Calm was restored after a heavy deployment of troops was sent to Damazin, the state capital, and an overnight curfew remains in place.

-In the market, some shops are still shuttered, while other show the signs of damage from the fighting.
+In the market, some shops are still shuttered, while others show the signs of damage from the fighting.

 "The market used to be busy," said Mohamed Adam, a grocery shop owner.
 "Now work has been much less and everyone left."Haroun, living in a school and mourning his murdered family members, wants just to rebuild his life.